gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 `ign-physics` from source again for our new feature to be compiled.

-Now we can load the new physics plugin named `ignition-physics-tpe-plugin` to test it on Ignition Gazebo by following this \ref switchphysicsengines "Switching physics engines" tutorial.
+Now we can load the new physics plugin named `ignition-physics-tpe-plugin` to test it on Gazebo by following this \ref switchphysicsengines "Switching physics engines" tutorial.